 Barbara’s Tips + Notes

-- If you don't have ricotta cheese available, cottage cheese or plain Greek yogurt are substitute options.
+- If you don’t have ricotta cheese available, you can substitute cottage cheese